FilipaRamos/Akkoy-PROLOG/README.md

 # Akkoy-PROLOG

 Akkoy puzzle simulation developed for the computer engineering course at FEUP.
+Report made in Latex using the [Springer](https://www.springer.com/computer/lncs?SGWID=0-164-6-793341-0) template.
 Developed by:
 Filipa Ramos
 Inês Santos